Simske/pyIOF/IOF_spec.md

   - `Extensions`
   - `attributes`:
     - `raceNumber` (int, optional): The ordinal number of the race that the information belongs to for a multi-race event, starting at 1.
+- `OverallResult`:
-- `OverallResult`: The time, in seconds, that is shown in the result list.
+  - `Time` (double, optional): The time, in seconds, that is shown in the result list.
 Fractions of seconds (e.g. 258.7) may be used if the time resolution is higher than one second.
   - `TimeBehind` (double, optional): The time, in seconds, that the the person or team is behind the leader or winner.
 Fractions of seconds (e.g. 258.7) may be used if the time resolution is higher than one second.
   - `Position` (int, optional): The position in the result list for the person or team that the result belongs to.
 This element should only be present when the Status element is set to OK.
   - `Status` (ResultStatus): The status of the result.